PlanH Healthy Communities Grant Program FAQs

 Q: What would be the best governmental department to manage this type of project?

-A: A number of different departments (Planning, Sustainability, Community Services, etc.) could be working on this as it will likely integrate components of many governmental departments, such as transportation, land use, recreation, housing, etc. This will depend on the capacity and structure of your local government.
-Applications will not be assessed based on governmental department.
+A: Applications will not be assessed based on governmental department.
+A number of different departments (Planning, Sustainability, Community Services, etc.) could be working on this as it will likely integrate components of many governmental departments, such as transportation, land use, recreation, housing, etc. This will depend on the capacity and structure of your local or Indigenous government.

 Q: Will this program be available next year?

-A: Unfortunately we don’t know at this time.
-The PlanH funding is renewed on an annual basis and the grant focus areas shift according to emerging issues and funding.
-The best way to stay up-to-date on news about the PlanH program is to sign up for our e-news.
+A: Not necessarily.
+PlanH funding is renewed on an annual basis and the grant focus areas shift according to emerging issues and funding.
+The best way to stay up-to-date on news about the PlanH program is to sign up for our newsletter.

-Q: Do you require a local government resolution from City Council in order to apply?
+Q: Do you require a resolution from the City Council or Chief and Council in order to apply?

-A: No, we do not require a resolution from City Council to apply, although indications that there is council buy-in may strengthen your application.
+A: No. We do not require a resolution from City Council or Chief and Council to apply, although indications that there is council buy-in may strengthen your application.

-Q: We need time to submit a staff report to council for their approval and that is a 4-6 week process.
+Q: We need time to submit a staff report to council for their approval and that is a four to six week process.
 Any chance of the deadline being extended?

-Q: Is matching funding from local government and other partners required for these grants?
+Q: Is matching funding from Indigenous or local government and other partners required for these grants?

-A: Matching funds or in-kind support is not required although it is encouraged in order to better support proposed projects.
+A: Matching funds or in-kind support is not required; however, it is encouraged in order to better support proposed projects.
 We understand that $5,000 or $15,000 may not be enough to support all the work required for projects, but this funding can support a component of the project and could help in getting plans underway in the right direction.

 Q: What can grant funds can be spent on?